Mao people (India): Mao in Naga tradition

 The sacred Wild Pear Tree (Chiitebu Kajii), standing at Shajouba (Charangho) in the Mao area, believed to have been planted at the time of migration of the Nagas to different areas.

 The Mao village of Makhel holds a central place in Naga tradition in connection with a belief that the Nagas at one point of time settled here and later dispersed to their present areas of habitation, but not before erecting monuments that would signify their communion and a pledge to reunite in the future.
 The village of Makhel and the surrounding areas have several historical as well as mythological monuments and relics that are of interest to ethnographers, historians and cultural anthropologists.

 The significance of the beliefs and mythologies that are associated with it is that they help us to understand and to piece together their past which is otherwise shrouded in obscure and unrelated stories and legends.
 Many scholars and writers have tried to piece together the folklores of the Naga people to construct an intelligible map of migration to their present habitat.
 Most of these accounts differ in details, as also in their conclusions.
 However, the one thing that has gained wide acceptance and currency is the view that they came to their present habitat in waves of migration, of which two major waves are fairly detailed.

 The more numerous group of these two waves of migration point to the Mao village of Makhel (Makhrai Rabu in Mao language), and also to Khezhakenoma, a Chakhesang village, 7-8 kilometres northward of Makhel.
-Included in this group are the Mao, Poumai, Maram, Thangal, Angami, Chakhesang, Rengma, Lotha, Sema and the Zeliangrong people.
+Included in this group are the Maos, Poumais, Marams, Thangal, Angamis, Chakhesangs, Rengma, Lothas, Sümis and the Zeliangrongs people.
 The belief of Makhel origin is also shared by some other groups in some accounts.
 While some of the ethnic groups who are situated farther away from Makhel have fuzzy accounts of the particular place, the Maos, Poumais, Marams, Angamis, Chakhesangs and the Zeliangrongs, clearly indicate Makhel as their place of origin, which properly understood means that they once lived at the place and moved away from there to their present areas of habitation.
 The groups which claim the Makhel origin are collectively called the Tenyimis.
 However, some more ethnic groups have come to share the legends of Makhel which did not figure originally in the Tenyimi group.